ColombusAH/sudoku-demo/README.md

 # sudoku-demo
-Genetic algorthim to sole sudoku (can  be adpated to 9X9) run npm i npm start
+Genetic algorthim to solve sudoku (can  be adpated to 9X9) run npm i npm start